 Have you ever wondered what does the Bible say about giving thanks to God?
 In this Thanksgiving devotional, we’ll open God’s Word to read Psalm 107:1 and discover how to Give Thanks to the Lord during the holiday season and all year round.

-During this Thanksgiving holiday, we’ll gather with the people closest to us around a table of glorious, delicious food.
-We’ll tell stories about the past and share memories of everything that has happened in our lives this past year.
+During this Thanksgiving holiday, we’ll gather around a table of glorious, delicious food with the people closest to us.
+And we’ll tell stories about the past and share memories of everything that has happened in our lives this past year.

-But it’s equally important to give thanks to the Lord and remember His loving kindness during this special time.
-God is good and He gives us so much to be thankful for.
+But it’s equally important to give thanks to the Lord and remember His loving kindness during this special time of year.
+God is good and He gives us so many good things to be thankful for every day.

 What does Psalm 107:1 mean?

 Give thanks to the Lord, for he is good;

 Where would I be if I didn’t have salvation in Jesus Christ?